asvid/asvid.github.io/_drafts/2018-07-23-android-build-hacks.markdown

  If you have no idea what is `build variant`, its this thing you select here:
 ![build variants window in Android Studio](assets/posts/android-build-hacks/buildVariants.png)

+More info about build types and product flavors can be found at [this StackOverflow post](https://stackoverflow.com/questions/27905934/why-are-build-types-distinct-from-product-flavors
+)

 ### Dealing with Flavor Hell

 So if you enthusiastically started adding flavors and build types to your config you should notice one thing: number of build variants grows at a geometric rate.
 Each new flavor in existing dimension adds number of build types to build variants, each new dimension doubles number of build variants.
 And it's really hard to find this one variant you need to build fast in this jungle.